Launch now & get up to $50 Amazon logo gift cards

 Dissolving an LLC ends its existence as a distinct legal entity.
 This means that you will no longer be subject to fees or filing requirements to maintain the LLC’s existence.

-It also means, however, that you cannot do business through the LLC anymore, and it cannot protect you from personal liability for business activities.
+It also means, however, that you cannot do business through the Montana LLC anymore, and it cannot protect you from personal liability for business activities.
 Unless you have sought trademark protection for your business name, it also means that others will be able to use that name for another Montana business.

 Types of LLC Dissolution